 Focus area Objective 2023 Actions Status Comments: 2023 performance 23.
-We have a plan in place to be Net Zero by 2030 ⊘ We are evolving Ampa's Climate Transition Plan to better clarify the actions we will tak to reach net zero and make clear what carbon reduction projects each of the Net Zero Heroes will lead on, in what timeframe.
+We have a plan in place to be Net Zero by 2030 ⊘ We are evolving Ampa's Climate Transition Plan to better clarify the actions we will take to reach net zero and make clear what carbon reduction projects each of the Net Zero Heroes will lead on, in what timeframe.
 This will be shared with the Group Board.
-We are members of the Climate Pledge, a community of companies taking action now treach net-zero carbon by 2040.
+We are members of the Climate Pledge, a community of companies taking action now to reach net-zero carbon by 2040.
 Carbon Achieve carbon 24.
-Calculate our 2022 carbon footprint for Ampa and offset the emissions ⊘ Ampa's 2022 carbon footprint data was collected in 2023 and audited by Carbon Footprint Ltd. Ampa group balanced its greenhouse gas emissions (2022 data) for the fourth year running, for scopes 1, 2 & 3 excluding suppliers. offsetting & neutrality neutrality, advancing to carbon 25.
-Measure the emissions used through our people's commuting, business travel and home energy usage ⊘ We ran a survey to better understand how people heat and light their homes and how they commute.
-We have scoped and planned a salary sacrifice electric car scheme, with rollout due in 2024.
-Six people signed up to the Ampa cycle to work scheme making a total of seven people.
-26. Educate our people on our net zero plans, the importance of sustainability, and what actions our people can take through a series of sustainability talks 1 We need to progress development of the Climate Transition Plan before we communica it to the Ampa people.
-27. Review our office hubs portfolio to understand which premises we will need to move and when ⊘ Of our 17 offices, 15 (88%) used renewable electricity in 2023.
+Calculate our 2022 carbon footprint for Ampa and offset the emissions ⊘ Ampa's 2022 carbon footprint data was collected in 2023 and audited by Carbon Footprint Ltd. Ampa group balanced its greenhouse gas emissions (2022 data) for the fourth year running, for scopes 1, 2 &amp; 3 excluding suppliers. offsetting & neutrality the prediction advancing to carbon negativity 25.
+Measure the emissions used through our people's commuting, business travel and home energy usage 25.
+Measure the emissions used through our people's commuting, business travel and home energy usage 26.
+Educate our people on our pet zero plans the importance of We have scoped and planned a salary sacrifice electric car scheme, with rollout due in net zero plans, the importance of sustainability, and what actions our people can take through a 1 We need to progress development of the Climate Transition Plan before we communicate it to the Ampa people.
+Energy efficiency 27.
+Review our office hubs portfolio to understand which premises we will need to move and when ⊘ Of our 17 offices, 15 (88%) used renewable electricity in 2023.
 The offices where moves will be required to allow us to switch to renewable energy contracts have been identified.
-Energy efficiency 28.
+Ensure our offices are using renewable energy 28.
 Understand our team paper usage across the group and build an action plan (9) We have reduced the weight of the paper we use from 120g down to 90g (Navigator paper).
 We are recording printing per person and know that we are printing less per person in 2023 than previous years.
 We've made duplex printing standard across all Ampa offices.
 We will be monitoring this quarterly with data from our provider, Uniflo.
 We have an action plan in place with them to continue to reduce paper usage.
-29. Understand our waste usage across the group and build an action plan (9) Of the offices which record waste weight we saw a reduction from 8912kg (2022) to 5686kg (2023).
-We're setting up a way of more accurately measuring MWB office waste
+29. Understand our waste usage across the group and build an action plan (3) Of the offices which record waste weight we saw a reduction from 8912kg (2022) to 5686kg (2023).
+We're setting up a way of more accurately measuring MWB office waste.